 Since the Fourth Amendment allows reasonable searches and seizures, and because reasonableness turns on expectations of privacy, most court cases turn on whether society (a jury in this case) agrees that someone had an objectively reasonable expectation to privacy.
 There are no hard and fast rules, but there are some common situations:

-There are many instances where some people might reasonably expect privacy, but case law has generally disagreed.
+There are many instances where some people might reasonably expect privacy where the courts have disagreed.
 Two prominent examples include your garbage and envelopes.
 Even though garbage is concealed in a bag and typically placed in a canister, courts have regularly allowed police to search through the garbage.
 Many people might also expect the contents of envelopes to be inherently private, but many courts have found that searches and seizures of the contents of envelopes were reasonable.

-The Fourth Amendment Protects You from Government, not Private, Searches and Seizures
+Fourth Amendment Doesn't Protect You From Private Searches and Seizures

 Illegally Obtained Evidence